 October.
 A very dry month.
 In parts of what are now the West Midlands it was the driest recorded.
 It was very dry in the NW, and no rain fell on the Isle of Wight from the 5th to the 26th.
 Only 3.8 mm of rain fell in Wirral all month, and only 7 mm in Liverpool.
 After a mild first week it became cold.
 It was continuously sunny from the 11-16th.
 There was even snow in London and the SW on the 29th.
 It was a very sunny month in the NE, and in southern and eastern Scotland.

 November.
-On the whole a quiet month with much fog.
+On the whole, a quiet month with much fog.
 Unsettled for the first ten days but with no heavy rain.
 Dry afterwards, many places recording no rain between the 11th and 25th.
 The BBC made its first radio broadcast, with the first ever weather forecast (read both fast and slow) on 14 November: there was continuing fog and smog, and it was cold.
-There was dense fog in London on the 20th and London on the 21st.
+There was dense fog in London on the 20th and on the 21st.
 Only 7.5 mm of rain fell at Kelso in the Borders all month.